 T = torque, Nm

-S = speed, rev/min
+S = speed, rev/min.

 NOTE - For the purpose of certification, the power consumption at the declared feed rate shall only be calculated.

-10.5.3 Record the data in accordance with Annex F.
+10.5.3 Record the data in accordance with Annexure F.

 10.6 Rated Input Capacity

-Select the feed rate at which the residual oil in oil cake is not more than 8 percent with no change of acid value of oil from its oriEgina1 value.
+Select the feed rate at which the residual oil in oil cake is not more than 8 percent with no change of acid value of oil from its original value.
 The capacity in terms of the -energy consumed shall be calculated by dividing the capacity by power consumed and shall be expressed in kg/kWh.
-Record the data in Annex ‘F’.
+Record the data in Annexure F.

 NOTE -- For the purpose of certification, since the expeller has been operated only at declared capacity, it shall be seen whether the extraction efficiency is met at the declared capacity or not.